TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 .. exception:: RecursionError

-   This exception is derived from :exc:`RuntimeError`.
+   This exception is derived kutoka :exc:`RuntimeError`.
 It is raised when the interpreter detects that the maximum recursion depth (see :func:`sys.getrecursionlimit`) is exceeded.